fpessia/LetNet5/README.md

 ACHIEVED ACCURACY:
--accuracy after 2000 training figures with 500 test figures is ....
+-accuracy after 2000 training figures with 500 test figures is 16.6% -accuracy after 5250 training figures with 600 test figures is ...